-South Africa’s coal reserves are estimated at 53 billion tonnes, providing 77% of its power generation.
-There is however increasing pressure, both domestic and globally to explore alternative energy sources for the country’s domestic and economic needs and meeting its sustainable growth requirements with minimal environmental impact.
+South Africa’s coal reserves are estimated at 53 billion tonnes, providing 77% to power generation.
+There is however increasing pressure, both domestic and globally to explore alternative energy sources for the country’s domestic and economic needs while meeting its sustainable growth requirements with minimal environmental impact.
 Geothermal power is produced using heat in the form of steam or hot water to produce electrical energy.

 Geothermal technicians require solid technical knowledge of geothermal power production processes and a thorough understanding of health and safety regulations.
 They will additionally benefit from:

 Test water sources for factors such as flow volume or contamination

 Record operational and production data making needed adjustments

 Troubleshoot equipment faults, contacting specialist contractors for support

 B.Eng. in Electrical Engineering specialising in Energy systems at SU, UJ and UP

 B.Sc.Eng in Electrical Engineering specialising in Power systems at UCT, UKZN and Wits

 Diploma, Advanced Diploma, M.Tech in Electrical Engineering specialising in Process Control at CPUT, MUT, VUT and WSU

 Geothermal technicians can also benefit from a National Certificate in Fossil Power Plant Operations at National Qualifications Framework Level 1 to 4 offered at TECHNISA, accredited by the Energy and Water Sector Education and Training Authority.
 Training could also take place on the job with mentoring by an experienced technician.